e-noyau/wordclock/README.md

 # wordclock
-Arduino code for a word clock project
+Arduino code for a word clock project.